What is the Arpin Archives Project?

-The digitalized materials will be available for non-commercial use to researchers, interested parties, authors, and histories.
-They will be displayed at the library in Arpin and uploaded to Recollection Wisconsin and the Wisconsin Historical Society for broader circulation.
+The goal of the Arpin Archives Project is to create a digital archive of Arpin's history, including surrounding communities such as Sherry, Richfield, Hansen, etc. We are asking for photos and documents and oral histories from residents of Arpin etc. that will, once processed and digitized, be available for non-commercial use to researchers, interested parties, authors, and histories.
+Digitized materials will be uploaded to Recollection Wisconsin and the Wisconsin Historical Society for broader circulation.
 Use of materials will be to preserve Arpin's history and for education and research purposes.

-We will be asking residents for help with this project and encourage people to bring their boxes of old photographs and various documents to the library instead of throwing them away.
+We are asking residents for help with this project and encourage people to bring their boxes of old photographs and various documents to the library instead of throwing them away.

 Volunteers will be needed to help with interviews, scanning, logging, and data entry.
 Training will be provided and a guide to the digitalization project will be available for reference.
 Contact the library through phone (715-652-2273) or email (staff @ arpinpl.org) if you wish to volunteer.